 Ensure the module has downloaded successfully and is now a new module in your project.

-Depending on the layout selected when the project was created, errors in the modeler may arise due to the new module’s default layouts.
+Depending on the layout selected when the project was created, errors in Studio Pro may arise due to the new module’s default layouts.
 To correct this, open each page that has an error and update the layout to the desired layout within the app.

 3 Add Navigation Items to Allow Users to Configure Settings